tayv/mk1/README.md

 - Add new season/cell to each racers gold/silver/bronze/TT overall calculation On AllTime page
 - Make sure any new racers get their own avatar and their all time leaderboard is tied to their respective cell on the current season sheet
+- Update the AllTime sheet to track each racer's gold/silver/bronze/TT count

 ### Google Sheets API